 - The sea trout has a similar reproductive pheromone system to the Atlantic salmon and is likely to be affected by environmental contaminants in the same way and that has been previously shown for Atlantic salmon.
-The shared reproductive pheromone system may further explain the occurrence of hybridisation in certain sympatric populations. - Exposure of mature male trout to mixtures of the pesticides diazinon and cypermethrin inhibited the ability of the fish to detect and respond to the reproductive priming pheromone Prostaglandin $F{2\alpha}$ .
+The shared reproductive pheromone system may further explain the occurrence of hybridisation in certain sympatric populations. - Exposure of mature male trout to mixtures of the pesticides diazinon and cypermethrin inhibited the ability of the fish to detect and respond to the reproductive priming pheromone Prostaglandin $F{2\alpha}$.
 As a result there was no significant increase in the levels of milt that are required for successful reproduction. - The life-cycle model developed in order to predict the potential effects of environmental contaminants on Atlantic salmon at the population level predicted that exposure to contaminants during fertilisation, smoltification and reproduction result in a significant decline in the number of returning adult fish, particularly in exploited stocks.

-Darty or relevant jurisdiction European Union LIV (England and Walse) Party or relevant jurisdiction European Union - UK (England and Wales) Title of project Impact of intensive in-river aquaculture on wild salmonids Objective of research project The main objective of the research was to describe the nature and extent of the impact of aquatic contaminants derived from intensive freshwater aquaculture (effluents, pesticides, antibiotics and hormones) Disc. on reproduction and migration of wild salmonids.
-Brief description of research Previous studies have demonstrated that sublethal concentrations of project agricultural pesticides and contaminants may significantly affect salmon reproduction, embryo survival and the ability of smolts to adapt to the marine environment.
+Party or relevant jurisdiction European Union - UK (England and Wales)

+Title of project Impact of intensive in-river aquaculture on wild salmonids

+Objective of research project The main objective of the research was to describe the nature and extent

+Objective of research project of the impact of aquatic contaminants derived from intensive freshwater aquaculture (effluents, pesticides, antibiotics and hormones) on reproduction and migration of wild salmonids.

+Brief description of research project Dates during which research Previous studies have demonstrated that sublethal concentrations of agricultural pesticides and contaminants may significantly affect salmon reproduction, embryo survival and the ability of smolts to adapt to the marine environment.
 A similar variety of compounds are also known to be released within the effluents from freshwater aquaculture facilities and these include pesticides and antibiotics for the control of parasitic and bacterial diseases, and hormones and hormone metabolites from the farmed fish.
-Recent studies have also indicated that these hormones/pheromones have an important role in increasing that these normones/pheromones have an important role in increasing the reproductive status of wild salmon prior to spawning.
+Recent studies have also indicated that these hormones/pheromones have an important role in increasing the reproductive status of wild salmon prior to spawning.
 However, it is not clear to what extent the contaminants within fish farm effluents may affect reproduction, migration and survival of wild salmonids and whether they could result in serious declines in salmonid stocks.
 The aim of the present research programme was to describe the impact of environmentally relevant concentrations of fish farm contaminants on salmonid reproduction and migration.
 Firstly, the concentrations of relevant contaminants (pesticides and hormone/pheromones) entering the freshwater environment were determined and described.
 Secondly, the effects of these contaminants on reproduction/spawning and survival of post-smolts in the marine environment was assessed and described.
 The results were incorporated into salmonid life-cycle models, in order to increase our understanding of the impacts of aquaculture contaminants on stocks of salmonids.
-Dates during which research November 2001 - April 2005 took place 1.0 ( o.m. o.
-1. Area in which research took England and Wales place 6 Estimated number and N/A weight of salmon retained Resources Estimated cost of the £325,000 (over 4.5 years) research project £72,000 per annum Details of the full economic , L costs of each study are requested, including staff costs, equipment and overheads.
-Number of participating 4 scientists

-Name of coordinating scientist in charge of project Dr Andy Moore andy.moore@cefas.co.uk Details of research vessels, e.g. name, registration, call sign and description of vessel N/A Type and amount of gear and other equipment used N/A Details of any collaborating countries N/A
+November 2001 - April 2005

+took place -

+Area in which research took place England and Wales

+Estimated number and N/A

+weight of salmon retained

+Resources

+Estimated cost of the £325,000 (over 4.5 years)

+research project £72,000 per annum

+Number of participating 4

+scientists

+Name of coordinating Dr Andy Moore

+scientist in charge of project andy.moore@cefas.co.uk

+Details of research vessels, N/A

+e.g. name, registration, call

+sign and description of

+vessel

+Type and amount of gear N/A

+and other equipment used